tapanther/Tritan/docs/CultOfFive.md

 - *Prayer of Humble Access* :

-    Also known as the Lord Protector's Prayer, this tradition is unique to Siddar City.
+    Also known as the Lord Protector's Prayer, this tradition is unique to [Siddar City][Siddar City].
 Performed during the Kalends of the First Moon of each Year, the ceremony is led by the current Lord Protector from within Siddar Cathedral.
 The prayer was originally written by Urwin Ludovyc, the first Lord Protector, as a memorial and tribute to the lives that were lost during that first terrible winter.
 Since then, the prayer has been rededicated to the Five, imploring them to accept the souls of all those lost in the past year.

 - *Anointment and Coronation (of the Monarch of Blackpoint)* :

     The holiest ceremony within the Kingdom, the Anointment and Coronation establishes for all to see the divine right of the monarch to rule.
-The coronation is performed by the Primate of Blackpoint within a fortnite of the death of the previous monarch.
+The coronation is performed by the Primate of [Blackpoint][Blackpoint (City)]within a fortnite of the death of the previous monarch.
 In theory, the Crown has no authority unless the Anointment has been performed, though no Primate to date has dared to test this theory.